DiamondLightSource/synchweb-devel-env/docs/SETUP.md

 (otherwise accessing the app in a browser will show up as 'Forbidden').
 These instructions are based on details [here](https://www.if-not-true-then-false.com/2010/install-virtualbox-guest-additions-on-fedora-centos-red-hat-rhel/).

+Note, there is a vagrant plugin available to automatically install the Guest Additions, however this does not work on the Fedora VM specified here.
+If using a different VM, this can be installed via, `vagrant plugin install vagrant-vbguest`.

 1. SSH into the synchweb virtual machine:
 `vagrant ssh synchweb`